Our Responsible Business Policy

 We guarantee that when designing our tours, we utilise our own experiences to break down barriers, and provide ethical business for those lesser-known areas that have so much to offer.
-We pride ourselves on challenging perceptions and raising awareness through low impact experiences and responsible tourism - not just through charity work.
+We pride ourselves on challenging perceptions and raising awareness through low impact experiences and responsible tourism.

 Our guiding principle is to both create and operate tours that have a positive and sustainable social, economic and environmental impact.

 - We have our own water policy and are working to help reduce single use plastic while travelling.
 Read more about our policy and campaign

-- We do not create tourist circuits by running group trips back to back, all year round through vulnerable communities we visit.
-The majority of our group tours run twice to three times a year.
+- We do not create tourist circuits by running group trips back to back, all year round, through vulnerable communities we visit

 - All group tours will have local guides and drivers working alongside Wild Frontiers tour leaders.
 For both group and tailor-made tours, we always endeavour to use locally-owned accommodation rather than chain hotels, eat in locally-owned establishments, and purchase our supplies from local communities